Woman Doesn't Want To Attend Family Dinners Anymore Because Her Kid Can't Stay Away From Her SIL's Service Dog

 Social expectations can weigh heavily on individuals, particularly within family settings.
 The mother may feel pressured to conform to traditions of family gatherings despite her child's anxieties.

-According to developmental psychology, these expectations can lead to feelings of guilt or inadequacy, especially if she feels she's not fulfilling her role as a mother or family member.
+These expectations can lead to feelings of guilt or inadequacy, especially if she feels she's not fulfilling her role as a mother or family member.

 If they're suggesting it, then they should do it.

 This verdict came to an end pretty quickly because it really seems that everyone was agreeing with one another.
-We agree with her too; if you have a toddler or have ever been around them, then you may know they're a bit to handle, so keeping them contained isn't really an option.
+We agree with her too; if you have a toddler or have ever been around them, then you may know they're a bit much to handle, so keeping them contained isn't really an option.

 Ultimately, it's important for families to prioritize mental health over social norms.
 Encouraging a family culture that values individual needs can lead to healthier interactions and stronger bonds in the long run.